 Tartar Control Treats

-Sometimes you can find treats and food products that help control tartar build up in your pup.
+Sometimes you can find canine dental treats that help control tartar build up in your pup.
 Just be diligent because not every product claiming to control tartar does the job.

 Also keep in mind that these products should not replace regular, daily brushing.
 You can’t rely on food, treats, and toys for healthy teeth and gums.